oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 ## 3. Data Gathering:

-To be clear, we need the ETH Price data and the Predictor variables data.
+We need the ETH Price data and the Predictor variables data.

 The ETH Price will help us know how accurate is our model when we compare its result to the true price.

 The Predictor variables data include all sorts of data that you think have an influence in the ETH Price.

-Of course, please remember that a big part of the competition is about you using your magic to find better predictor variables.
+Of course, please remember that a big part of the competition is about you using your magic to find better predictor variables than the ones presented here.

 Remember: A good analysis starts with good data.